 Useful Features

 • WireGuard TCP.
 UDP protocols are usually faster, but TCP can be more reliable for unstable networks.
-That’s handy to have in China, and again, many free VPNs don’t offer this (although ExpressVPN has UDP and TCP versions of its Lightway).
+That’s handy to have in China, and again, many free VPNs don’t offer this.

 • Responsive customer support.
 While you have to upgrade to premium to get 24/7 live chat, you can at least get a reply to your queries via email.
 It tends to respond within 1 to 2 hours, so you won’t have to wait too long if you’re having tech issues or questions before going to China.